 EffectStep

-An EffectStep can be understood as the following function ScenarioContext => Future[Either[CornichonError, Session]].
+An EffectStep can be understood as the following function ScenarioContext => IO[Either[CornichonError, Session]].

 This means that an EffectStep runs a side effect and populates the Session with potential result values or returns an error.